Corio railway station

+History

 A siding just north of the School Road level crossing was opened in April 1912, and a tramway was constructed from there to the new Corio site of Geelong Grammar School, to facilitate the carting of building materials.
 At the end of 1913, the station was moved 400 metres down the line, in conjunction with the establishment of a crossing loop on the single track.
-The relocation of Geelong Grammar School to its new site on 8 January 1914 helped to further increase the station's importance.
+The relocation of Geelong Grammar School to its new site on 8 January 1914 helped to increase the station's importance.
 A station-master's residence was constructed, and a station-master and assistant station-master were appointed.

 In the early 1950s, Corio's role was boosted by the construction of the Shell Geelong refinery, with its associated sidings, immediately adjacent to the station.
 In February 1959, the line from North Geelong to Corio was duplicated.
 When duplication was extended to Lara on 9 September 1981, a new island platform and station building were provided.

-In 1964, flashing light signals were provided at the School Road level crossing, located nearby in the Up direction of the station, with boom barriers provided later on in 1981.
+In 1964, flashing light signals were provided at the School Road level crossing, located nearby in the up direction of the station, with boom barriers provided later on in 1981.

 On 4 January 2001, Corio was de-staffed.